-The first thing you want to do, which I’ve neglected to photograph, is remove all of the knobs.
+The first thing you want to do - which I neglected to photograph - is remove all of the knobs.
 All knobs, and all mixer sliders will pull off.
 Some might be a bit sticky but just pull straight up and it will come off.
 Don’t try to remove the push buttons, they’re affixed from the inside.

 Once the knobs are removed, flip the unit over.
 Be careful of the exposed knobs, you don’t want to break these (or scratch your desk).
 I find as long as you lay it down gently you’ll be fine, placing a clean rag (tea towels work well) first is helpful.